cdmatters/gohugo-theme-ananke/content/projects/snayk.md

 While at RC, I attended a seminar run by [Mary Rose Cook](https://maryrosecook.com/) in game development, in which she laid out the basics of coding up Space Invaders, based on her very popular [annotated code blog posts](http://annotated-code.maryrosecook.com/).

-I decided to make a version of snake in polar coordinates, and my code follows that seminar and architecture closely.
+In the seminar, I decided to make a version of snake in polar coordinates, and my code follows that architecture closely.
 It was my first javascript project.

 ### Polar Coordinates